crd150/crd150.github.io/lab1.md

 ## [1] "hello world"
 ```

+You can pronounce the above as “b becomes 'hello world'”.

 Similarly, you can save the numbers 4, 16 and 9 into a vector called *v1*